|Allegro CL version 8.1|

 Why are things done this way?
 The design is to have a button on the doodler window which, when clicked, displays the associated curve-dialog.
 This is implemented by having the system call show-curve-dialog with the parent (doodler) window as its argument when the button is clicked.
 That action displays (creating if necessary) a curve-dialog associated with the doodler window.
 The dialog knows which doodler window it is associated with (because that doodler window is its parent) and the doodler window knows which curve-dialog it has (because it is the value of the doodler-curve-dialog slot of the doodler window).

-Windows has provided many standard (called common) dialogs for common actions.
+The underlying windowing system (such as Windows or GTK) provides several standard dialogs for common actions.
 One is the file choice dialog (a dialog that lets you pick a file on the system) that everyone is probably familiar with.
 Another is the color choice dialog.
 The background-color dialog allows a user to choose a background color for the doodler window.
 Several choices are provided along with a way to get many more choices and even make a custom color using a common color-choice dialog (clicking the Other Color button).